 Starbucks: Although Starbucks can be a bit expensive, during finals it can be a necessity especially when it is conveniently located so close to the library.
 Right off the bat, you get a free drink on your birthday.
 Every time you pay with your registered Starbucks card or the Starbucks mobile app, you receive one star.
 Once you reach five stars, your card upgrades to a green level card and you receive rewards such as free refills and free syrups.
 If you collect 30 stars in 12 months, you reach gold member status.
 This means for every 12th star, you will get a free drink and you will also receive special offers and coupons.

 My DSW Rewards: While living in Boston, there have been (too) many times when I have had to run out and buy a pair of snow boots or rain boots.
 However, DSW’s rewards program made me feel better about my last-minute, unplanned purchases.
 For every $150 spent, you receive a $10 coupon for your next purchase.
 Members also get deals like free shipping and special rewards on their birthday.
+It’s a good way to avoid credit card debt.

 My Bolt Rewards: As a constant traveler between Boston, New York, and sometimes Philadelphia, My Bolt Rewards has saved me a substantial amount of money and lots of frustration.
 Take eight trips on Bolt and you are eligible for a free one-way trip, valid at any time (even during peak holiday travel times when prices are inflated).
 Also, as a Bolt Rewards program member, you receive an “A” level boarding pass, which allows you to board the bus first and skip the long line.